 A graduate of The Walnut Hill School '06, and The Hartt School '10, Alden has worked as a Seacoast based Director, Choreographer, Performer, Technician, and Teacher for the last decade.
 He has worked with the Boston Ballet City Dance Program integrating arts education into third grade classrooms throughout the North Shore of Boston as well as teaching classes at Fusion Dance Academy and Great Bay Academy of Dance in Musical Theatre, Jazz, and Modern styles.

 Over the past decade Alden has worked extensively in schools throughout the Seacoast including Oyster River High School (Resident Choreographer), Marshwood Middle School (Drama Director), North Hampton School (Choreographer), and Little Harbor School (Artist in Residence).
-Alden is currently Theatre Director for Portsmouth High School & Middle School where he teaches theatre to grades 6-12 as well as musical theatre and movement at the high school level.
+Alden was most recently Theatre Director for Portsmouth High School & Middle School where he taught theatre to grades 6-12 as well as musical theatre and movement at the high school level.

 Joshua Goldberg is a theatre artist based in Portsmouth, New Hampshire.
 He is a 2021 graduate of Bennington College, where he received a BA with concentrations in Drama, Music, and Playwriting.
 Since he started acting at age 7, Josh has worked in the theatre as a playwright/composer, director, choreographer, stage manager, designer, educator, administrator, and more.
-A number of his family musicals for young performers have been produced throughout seacoast New Hampshire, including An Oz Story, Candy Country, and Happily Ever After.
-His work as a director and producer includes Smile at the Portsmouth Academy of Performing Arts, and Alice and Salt Off a Bird's Tail at Bennington College.
-Josh is the Outreach Coordinator and a Company Artist at New Hampshire Theatre Project, the Webmaster for The Players' Ring and MusicalArts, and works extensively with Upside Arts as an administrator, educator, and camp director.
+A number of his family musicals for young performers have been produced throughout seacoast New Hampshire, including An Oz Story, Candy Country, and Belle of the Barn Dance.
+His work as a director and producer includes Pippin with Upside Arts at New Hampshire Theatre Project and Smile with the Portsmouth Academy of Performing Arts.
+Josh is a Company Artist at New Hampshire Theatre Project, the Webmaster for The Players' Ring and MusicalArts, and works extensively with Upside Arts as an administrator, educator, and camp director.